DETERMINING YOUR CAMERA NEEDS

 Features I recommend you look for on a camera body prior to making a purchase are the following: manual and automatic exposure control systems, depth of field preview button, exposure compensation scale, self timer, double or multiple exposure control button allowing you to place several images on one frame, tripod socket, cable release socket/attachment, lighted control dial/LCD-(liquid crystal display window), multiple area metering system including spot, centre weighted and matrix, pc socket for remote flash operation, batteries that are easily accessible in any store, ISO film speed manual adjustment control, internal viewfinder blind to block extraneous light from entering the viewfinder which can alter your set exposure, full auto and manual focus control pertaining to all lenses be it brand name or generic.
 Other features on most film product models include auto advance/ rewind, and power winders that advance by single frame or continuous action.

 Of the above mentioned features, priority should be placed on manual exposure control, a depth of field preview button and the ability to alter the characteristics of your light meter via centre weighted, spot and matrix.
 These items, are features that I frequent regularly when recording imagery.
 On future columns, I will address in detail the items listed above reviewing their function and practicality while working as a professional photographer in the field.
 The articles will reflect a progressive manner in their approach, covering one aspect of photography/visual control at a time.

 My next column will contain a discussion related to my discovery of the limitations in equipment, after receiving disappointing photographs from the lab using a very basic point and shoot camera.

-JEFF RYAN PHOTOGRAPER/RYAN STUDIO OF PROFESSIONAL PHOTOGRAPHY, OTTAWA/KANATA, Ontario, 2018.
+JEFF RYAN PHOTOGRAPER/RYAN STUDIO OF PROFESSIONAL PHOTOGRAPHY, OTTAWA, Ontario, 2020.